-Mr. Trump said that despite being elected without much interest in tackling climate change, since Election Day he’s done some “rethinking.”
+Mr. Trump said that despite being elected without much interest in tackling climate change, since Election Day he’s done some “rethinking,” and watching Hurricane Harvey blast the Gulf Coast has him in a different state of mind.
 He said the outpouring of concern over his choice of people to head the Environmental Protection Agency caused him to “take a step back.”
-While he fully intends to leave the man who has sued the EPA as Oklahoma’s Attorney General as his selection to head it, he wanted to make an overture to the environmentally concerned.
+Reportedly, Trump has said he wants to make an overture to the environmentally concerned.

-“So that’s why I’m going to direct my administration to embrace alternative, renewable energy sources,” Trump said, “starting with having the entire capital, all of Washington D.C., running on good, clean, renewable white power within my first hundred days in office.”
+“So that’s why I’m going to direct my administration to embrace alternative, renewable energy sources,” Trump said, “starting with having the entire capital, all of Washington D.C., running on good, clean, renewable white power.”

 “They’re Steve Bannon’s family actually,” Trump said, “they’ve been peddling white power for years, I guess.
 Good stuff.
 Powerful stuff.
 Should be able to really get this country moving again.
 And remember what I promised, to make America white again.
 I mean great.
 I always get white and great mixed up, but who could blame me, am I white?”